Tenants' Rights in Minnesota

 6) or other necessary services the landlord is responsible for providing.

 You have to try to notify the landlord 24 hours before going to court.
 You should call, and if your landlord is not there, leave a message with someone who will tell the landlord.
 If there is no way to leave a message, call several times at different times of the day.
 Make sure you write down when you called and what happened.
-The court can order the landlord to make the repair, or can order the same remedies that are available in a Rent Escrow Action or Tenants Remedies Action.
+The court can order the landlord to make the repair, or can order the same remedies that are available in a Rent Escrow Action or Tenants Remedies Action (see Starting a Rent Escrow Court Case in Chapter 4.
+Maintenance & Repair Problems and the Minnesota Tenants Remedies Act section of this chapter).
 You should contact a lawyer or your local legal services office for help.

 Rent Escrows, Minnesota Tenants Remedies Actions, and Emergency Tenants Remedies Actions are safe ways to use the courts to force your landlord to make repairs.
 There are other things that you may decide to do that are not always legally safe.
 These include withholding rent and "repair and deduct."